cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 * When declaring an array, there are two possibilities:
   * A name as a constant string expression is specified for each array element.
 The number of names must be equal to the array size.
   * A single lookup type is specified, creating a [lookup array](SYNTAX-6-OPTIMIZATIONS.markdown#lookup-arrays).
 Lookup arrays require target 8 or higher.
 The following lookup types are available:  `:block`, `:unit`, `:item`, `:liquid` or `:team`.
+* Names specified by mlog must not correspond to linked block names.
+* When a name specified by the `mlog` modifier collides with another user-defined variable or array element in the current processor, a warning is produced.

 #### Lookup variables